Bird Conservancy of the Rockies

 Wildlife Habitat Biologist (Rocky Ford, CO)

 Emma is relocating to Rocky Ford from Southern Arizona, where she spent much of her time hiking and camping in the Sky Islands of the Sonoran Desert.
 In her previous role as a reptile and invertebrate keeper, she was dedicated to educating the public about the importance of respecting and cohabitating alongside groups of animals who are often feared or stigmatized.
 Emma holds a B.S. of Science from Iowa State University, where she studied biology with a focus on insect science, along with French language and culture.
-She intends to continue fostering her passion for wildlife in both her private and professional life as she directs her focus to conserving the diverse ecosystems of Colorado.
+She intends to continue fostering her passion for wildlife in both her private and professional life as she directs her focus to conserving the wide array of ecosystems of Colorado.

 Wildlife Habitat Biologist (Chadron, NE)